kbroughton/azure-iot-device-ecosystem/get_started/iot-hub-raspberry-pi-kit-c-get-started.md

    ![Get your IoT hub connection string](https://github.com/Microsoft/azure-docs/raw/master/articles/iot-hub/media/iot-hub-create-hub-and-device/5_get-azure-iot-hub-connection-string-portal.png)

-## Register a device in the IoT hub for the your device
+## Register a device in the IoT Edge hub for the your device

 1. In the [Azure portal](https://portal.azure.com/), open your IoT hub.
 1. On the left panel under "Explorers" click **IoT Devices**.